noldas/.github/profile/README.md

 Noldas name is inspired by word from korean <strong>놀다</strong> (Nolda).

-The meaning behind nolda is play, so we use that word as inspiration and Noldas became our organization's name.
+The meaning of Nolda is <strong>Play</strong>, so we use that word as inspiration and <strong>Noldas</strong> became our organization's name.

 ## What we do